!! NEW RELEASE !!

 Being extra careful not to touch the coarse powder, I unscrewed the lid on the salt and pepper shakers and added it to them both, emptying the last of the granules into the pepper.
 I tossed the vial into the garbage and washed my hands quickly before using a napkin to screw the lids on the shakers.
 Then I shook them slightly to mix the contents so the white wasn't noticeable in the pepper.
 I tossed the napkin, washed my clammy hands again, and stepped back from the carts.

+This was it.
 This was the moment we were waiting and planning for.

 I did a gut check, searching for remorse or regret, but there was nothing.